 We need lots of volunteers on Apple Pie Day.
 We have to sign in homeschool families, wrap apple pies, deliver pies, keep refreshments available and keep the room picked up.
 We need lots of hands to make Apple Pie Day work.
 If you would like to volunteer, please contact Wes or Deborah Butler at 503-873-3159 or

 Apple Pie Day provides a good reason to study about Oregon with your family.
 Betsy Ray and Susan Buck have written an Oregon Study Guide for OCEANetwork.
 The main guide by Betsy Ray contains ideas for study, questions to spur deeper thinking, lists of books, web sites and field trip possibilities.
 The unit study by Susan Buck is designed to focus the disciplines of learning (reading, writing, science, etc.) on the topic of Oregon.
 The Oregon Study Guide can be used by all grade levels with the parent adapting the work to the age and abilities of the student.
 Even if you don't use the complete study guide, you will appreciate the list of field trip possibilities and information on how Oregon government works just in time for your trip to Salem on Apple Pie Day.

 Here's what one mom said about the study guide:

 Suggested Dress Code

 Families often wonder how they should dress and behave while in Salem.
-Quiet, polite, friendly behavior, and dress up clothes or business attire (dresses, skirts or nice slacks for girls and ladies and shirts and ties for men and boys) are appropriate.
+Quiet, polite, friendly behavior, and dresses, skirts or nice slacks for girls and ladies and shirts and ties for men and boys are appropriate.

 And where do I park Apple Pie Day?